What’s in a vape?

-Most e-cigarettes also contain a wide range of flavourings and chemicals.
+Most vapes (also called e-cigarettes) contain nicotine, and many also contain a wide range of flavourings and chemicals.
 Chemicals in vaping e-liquids can also react when heated and form new chemicals.
 There is still a lot we don’t know about how these chemicals could impact your health.

-Vaping products share many of the same risks as tobacco products and also have their own distinct risks.
-From what is known so far, vaping can damage the respiratory, cardiovascular, and immune systems and lead to increased risk of chronic pulmonary disorders, stroke, and heart attack.
+Vaping products share many of the same risks as tobacco products but also have their own distinct risks.
+From what is known so far, vaping can damage the respiratory, cardiovascular, and immune systems.
 Some people have also experienced acute (immediate) lung injuries from vaping.

 Risks to Respiratory System

-Vaping irritates the throat and can lead to coughing, wheezing, and other respiratory symptoms.
-Over time, it inflames your airway and increases your risk of developing chronic lung diseases such as asthma, bronchitis, Chronic Obstructive Pulmonary Disorder (COPD), and emphysema.
-This risk is even higher for those who use both e-cigarettes and tobacco cigarettes.
+Vaping irritates the throat and leads to coughing, shortness of breath, and chest pains.
+Over time, it inflames your airway and increases your risk of developing chronic lung diseases such as asthma, bronchitis, Chronic Obstructive Pulmonary Disorder (COPD) and emphysema.
+It can also worsen existing asthma and COPD.

 Some of the chemicals and by-products in vaping devices can build up in your lungs and cause long-term damage.
 The process of heating the e-liquid can produce additional chemicals that might be toxic when inhaled.
 These chemicals and their health effects are still under investigation.